RISE-Maritime/keelson/README.md

 **TODO**: Image/sketch

 ## Repository structure
 The core parts of `keelson` are maintained and developed inside a monorepo (this repo) to ensure consistency and interoperability within versions during early development.
-At some point in the future, this monorepo may (or may not) be splitted into separate repositories.
+At some point in the future, this monorepo may (or may not) be split into separate repositories.

 Parts:

 * [**Brefv**](./brefv/README.md) is the messaging protocol in use by keelson.
-* [**keelson-record**](./keelson-record/README.md)  is the default recording functionality in keelson, utilizing the MCAP file format.
 * [**Infrastructure guidelines**](./infrastructure/README.md) contains bits and pieces to set up a working zenoh network infrastructure suitable for keelson.
+* [**keelson-interface-mcap**](./keelson-interface-mcap/) contains recording and replaying functionality for the mcap file format.
+* [**keelson-interface-http**](./keelson-interface-http/) contains a temporary extension to the http rest api offered by zenohd.
+* [**keelson-interface-video**](./keelson-interface-mcap/) contains functionality to interface with video streaming hardware and software.
+In particular, MediaMTX.
+* [**keelson-interface-lidar**](./keelson-interface-mcap/) contains functionality to interface Lidar hardware.

 Versions: